UTheCat/jumpvalley/README.md

 #### Wayland and X11

+Jumpvalley uses Wayland by default to take advantage of newer technologies implemented in popular Linux desktop environments (such as GNOME and KDE).

-Jumpvalley uses Wayland by default.
-If you'd like the app to run on X11 instead, then in the directory where the Jumpvalley executable is located, run this command:
+Jumpvalley can also run on XWayland or X11 instead, which may help fix compatiblity issues.
+To do this, open a terminal session in the directory where the Jumpvalley executable is located, and run this command:

 `./jumpvalley --display-driver x11`